(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - so according to the riches of His glory, He might grant you to be strengthened with power in the inner man through His spirit,

-- for the Anointed to dwell in your hearts through faith.
-Having been – and being – rooted and grounded in love,
+- for the Anointed to dwell in your hearts through faith; *being rooted and grounded in love,

 - so you might be strong enough to comprehend with all the saints what is the breadth, and length, and height, and depth,